jennneth/ETL/README.md

 Environmental Conservation Online System (ECOS): https://ecos.fws.gov/ecp/report/species-listings-by-tax-group?statusCategory=Listed&groupName=Mammals

 Both files will be downloaded as CSVs.
 ECOS data will load CSVs into Postgres using PG Admin’s import tool.
 Wilson & Reeder's CSV data will be imported to pandas using from_csv, the other using from_sql with pandas.

+# Transform

+Once imported, we will join the two tables based on scientific name.
+Next, we reduced the number of columns in the dataframe and changed the names of some columns to match the database table, columns in pgadmin.

+# Load
+We read through each dataset and created a Postgres table to load into.
+Then we wrote the portion of the python script that loads the data into the Postgresdatabase.

+# Visualization